The first step in finding a Medicare doctor is understanding which types of providers are included in Medicare coverage.

 Types of Medicare Providers

-As patients age, their needs may change and different provider types can be necessary.
-To help patients narrow down what they need and where to find it, Medicare and Medicaid Services offer a provider finder tool.
-This tool assists patients in finding care providers of all different types, including nursing homes, hospitals, home health care, hospice care, doctors/specialists, rehabilitation facilities, dialysis facilities, and durable medical equipment suppliers.
+As patients age, their needs may change, and different provider types can be necessary.
+Medicare and Medicaid Services offer a provider finder tool to help patients narrow down what they need and where to find it.
+This tool assists patients in finding care providers of all different types, including nursing homes, hospitals, home health care, hospice doctors/specialists, rehabilitation facilities, dialysis facilities, and durable medical equipment suppliers.

 Nursing Homes: